yu-z/hcDMR_caller/README.md

 ## What is hcDMR caller?

-* hcDMR caller is for calling high confidence DMRs by comparing with multiple controls.
+* hcDMR caller is for calling high confidence DMRs by comparing with multiple controls using whole genome bisulfite sequencing data.
 For details, see Ref.
 [1].

 ## Run hcDMR caller

 1) Step 1 - generate methratio file from aligned bam file:

 Required files:

 input_file_name.bam # WGBS mapped read file
-UCSCgenome.fa # It is a fasta file of A. thaliana genome (TAIR10), which can be found in the folder /Reference
+Ath_ChrAll.fa # It is a fasta file of A. thaliana genome (TAIR10), which can be found in the folder /Reference

 Required scripts:
 methratio_alt.py #This scirpt was from Package of BSMAP, generating methratio file.

 example usage:
-python methratio_alt.py --Steve --ref=Ath_ChrAll.fa --out=output_methratio.txt -u -z -r input_WGBS.bam
+python methratio_alt.py --Steve --ref=Ath_ChrAll.fa --out=input_file_name -u -z -r input_file_name.bam

+This step will output a methratio file: input_file_name.gz

 2) Step 2 - count the C and CT count at every position in the genome

 Required files:
-output_methratio.txt # output from methratio_alt.py script
+input_file_name.gz # output from methratio_alt.py script
 TAIR10_v2.cytosine.gz # can be found in the folder /Reference

 Input scripts:
 BSmap2cytosine.pl

 Example usage:
-perl BSmap2cytosine.pl --input_file output_methratio.txt --reference_cytosine TAIR10_v2.cytosine.gz
+perl BSmap2cytosine.pl --input_file input_file_name.gz --reference_cytosine input_file_name.cytosine.gz

-This step will output a output_methratio.cytosine.gz file
+This step will output a input_file_name.cytosine.gz file

 3) Step 3 - Bin the genome into 100bp bins.